elliothogg/cavallo-icecream/README.md

 To run the backend server, type $ npm run server.

  To test the methods WITHOUT sending requests from the frontend code, you can send HTTP requests to localhost:3001 using curl (in the terminal), or by using Postman.

+To sucessfully connect to our Google Cloud SQL Database, your IP Address needs to be added to the list of trusted connections.

 ## General Remarks